tetratelabs/kong2eg/README.md

   -A
 ```

-Or you can provide the Ingress and kong resources as a file with the --input-file flag:
+Or you can provide the Ingress and Kong resources as a file with the --input-file flag:

 ```bash
 ingress2gateway print \